← UK economy

 Inflation is how fast prices are rising — the percentage by which the cost of a typical basket of goods and services is higher than a year earlier.
 The line below tracks the UK’s headline measure, the Consumer Prices Index (CPI), for each year since 1989.
 Hover or tap to read off any year; the dashed line marks the Bank of England’s 2% target.

 Note what the chart does not show: even when inflation falls, prices are usually still rising — just more slowly.
-Prices only actually fall when the line dips below zero, which over this period almost never happened.
+Prices only actually fall when the line dips below zero, which in the annual figures shown here never quite happened — 2015’s 0.0% was the closest.
 The cost-of-living jump of 2022–23 is the steep peak on the right; it was the highest inflation the UK had seen in four decades.

 UK annual CPI inflation (%).
 The dashed line is the Bank of England’s 2% target.
 Figures rounded to annual averages — see sources.